Jul 22, 2015

 The entry concerning the baptism of Elisabeth Keyblinger.
 In the records of the Steyr Stadtpfarre.
 Andreas Keyblinger's name also appears as "Ghoblinger" and "Khäblinger" (Steyr, Stadtpfarre, Tom 1, 443).

-The entry concerning the burial of Andreas Keyblinger ("Neustift Andre Keiblinger ein bekh und nachbar") on 12 September 1652 (St. Ulrich, Tom.
+The entry concerning the obsequies and burial of Andreas Keyblinger ("Neustift Andre Keiblinger ein bekh und nachbar") on 12 September 1652 (St. Ulrich, Tom.
 2, 77)

-The entry concerning the wedding Of Christoph and Christina Keyblinger on 18 January 1653 (St. Ulrich, Tom.
+The entry concerning the wedding of Christoph Loder and Christina Keyblinger on 18 January 1653 (St. Ulrich, Tom.
 1a, fol.
 108v)

 I have not tried to figure out how the drummer Ferdinand Christian Ali and his family fared after 1661.
 This might be an interesting topic of research for other historians.
 I just wanted to show how, in the seventeenth century, the Austrian military was eager to make use of the skills of an African musician.